tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 .. seealso::
    For more information on how to set up more complex simulations, have a look at the :ref:`examples <getting_started_examples>`.
-   They include examples on more complex propagations, such as `including additional perturbation models <_src_examples/notebooks/propagation/perturbed_satellite_orbit.html>`_ or `the effect of a thruster <_src_examples/notebooks/propagation/thrust_between_Earth_Moon.html>`_.
+   They include examples on more complex propagations, such as :ref:`including additional perturbation models </_src_getting_started/_src_examples/tudatpy-examples/propagation/perturbed_satellite_orbit.ipynb>` or :ref:`the effect of a thruster </_src_getting_started/_src_examples/tudatpy-examples/propagation/thrust_between_Earth_Moon.ipynb>`.

-   If you are interested in using TudatPy for state estimation, have a look at the example of using TudatPy for `parameter estimation of Delfi-C3 <_src_examples/notebooks/estimation/full_estimation_example.html>`_.
+   If you are interested in using TudatPy for state estimation, have a look at the example of using TudatPy for :ref:`parameter estimation of Delfi-C3 </_src_getting_started/_src_examples/tudatpy-examples/estimation/full_estimation_example.ipynb>`.

-   Last but not least, if you would like to find the optimal Earth-Mars launch window, you might be interested in using TudatPy to `create Porkchop plots <_src_examples/notebooks/mission_design/earth_mars_transfer_window.html>`_.
+   Last but not least, if you would like to find the optimal Earth-Mars launch window, you might be interested in using TudatPy to :ref:`create Porkchop plots </_src_getting_started/_src_examples/tudatpy-examples/mission_design/earth_mars_transfer_window.ipynb>`.

 Navigating the Tudat(Py) ecosystem
 **********************************